eerisken/econ-finance/pump-and-dump-classifier/README.md

-# Deep Learning-Based Financial Market Manipulation Classifier
+# Deep Learning-Based Stock Manipulation Classifier

-This project is a deep learning system designed to automatically classify stock price time series as either "pump-and-dump" events or "normal" market behavior.
+This project is a deep learning system designed to automatically classify stock price time series as either "**pump-and-dump**" events or "**normal**" market behavior.
 The core of the system is an end-to-end machine learning pipeline built using Python and the PyTorch deep learning framework.

 ## 1. Synthetic Data Generation